 Once you reach the bottom of the Furber Steps, turn left on the Federal Pass track and take a quick diversion to the bridge over Kedumba Creek for a magnificent view of the full height of Katoomba Falls.
 Then retrace your steps, and within about five minutes you’ll be standing at the foot of the Scenic Railway amid beautiful rainforest.

-To get back to the top, you can buy a one-way ticket on the Scenic Railway or Cableway.
-The one-way ticket costs just $16, or if you grab our Lyrebird Pass you can try out all the Scenic World rides – finishing off with a trip on the Scenic Skyway, where you can get a bird's eye view of every step of the walk you've just done.
+To get back to the top, you can buy a one-way ticket on the Scenic Railway or Cableway or if you grab our Lyrebird Pass you can try out all the Scenic World rides – finishing off with a trip on the Scenic Skyway, where you can get a bird’s eye view of every step of the walk you’ve just done.

 The Round Walk branches off the Furber Steps track after the first set of zigzags, and quickly climbs to an amazing viewpoint called Juliet’s Balcony, overlooking the Witches Leap waterfall.
 Continue round to Vanimans Lookout for unforgettable views across Katoomba Falls to the Three Sisters, and follow the Prince Henry Cliff Walk back to Katoomba Falls Kiosk.